hashicorp/terraform-plugin-docs/README.md

 Available commands are:
-                the generate command is run by default generate    generates a plugin website from code, templates, and examples for the current directory validate    validates a plugin website for the current directory
+                the generate command is run by default generate    generates a plugin website from code, templates, and examples validate    validates a plugin website for the current directory

 ```